 Interior of Wieskrch Church

-The outside reveals nothing of the glorious and striking interior – You are taken aback by the amazing artistry it’s just incredible.
+The outside reveals nothing of the glorious and striking interior – You are taken aback by the amazing artistry, it’s just incredible.
 The ceiling is fantastic as it is an optical illusion.
-It appears to be rounded but in fact it is flat.
-There are gorgeous sculptures, paintings, gilded decorations, frescoes, statues and marble balustrades which are all magnificent.
+It appears to be rounded, but it is flat.
+There are gorgeous sculptures, paintings, gilded decorations, frescoes, statues, and marble balustrades, all of which are magnificent.
 It is reported to be one of the most beautiful rococo buildings in Europe.

 Interior of Wieskrch Church